mkg20001/libp2p-tls/README.md

 - `insecure: PullStream` - The insecure connection.
 - `callback: Function` - Called if an error happens during the initialization.

-Returns the `insecure` connection provided, wrapped with secio.
+Returns the `insecure` connection provided, wrapped with TLS.
 This is a pull-stream.

 ### This module uses `pull-streams`